I'm not sure I'll do it ever again, either.

 The second time he was asked to be a groomsman was a repeat.
 However, he shaved for that wedding.

 The fourth wedding was my cousin Sarah’s.
 In terms of stressors, I can only say that it was a family wedding.
 She asked my two younger sisters and me to be her bridesmaids.
 We joked after the fact that had she just picked two of the three, everything would have run smoothly.
 The three of us together are overwhelming, and a good dynamic can go south quickly.
-One of the key jobs of bridesmaiding is reducing headaches for the bride, and we failed on that point.
+Bridesmaiding is about reducing headaches for the bride, and we failed on that point.

 The major cost of this wedding was the dress, a hot pink strapless number that magically flattered everyone.
 Sarah shared Sam’s DIY spirit, and we spent quite a bit of time assembling non-bouquets out of wire and heirloom buttons, handed down from our grandmother.
 I made the invitations, and in my zeal for etiquette, effectively changed the time of my cousin’s wedding (my aunt just laughed and laughed).
 Luckily, it was a small wedding, and our church was very flexible.
 Sarah was understanding, the picture of stoic composure.